Jesuit Missions of Chiquitos

-The Jesuit Missions of Chiquitos are located in Santa Cruz department in eastern Bolivia.
+The Jesuit Missions of Chiquitos are located in the Santa Cruz department in eastern Bolivia.
 Six of these former missions (all now secular municipalities) collectively were designated as a UNESCO World Heritage Site in 1990.
 Distinguished by a unique fusion of European and Amerindian cultural influences, the missions were founded as reductions or reducciones de indios by Jesuits in the 17th and 18th centuries to convert local tribes to Christianity.

 The interior region bordering Spanish and Portuguese territories in South America was largely unexplored at the end of the 17th century.
 Dispatched by the Spanish Crown, Jesuits explored and founded eleven settlements in 76 years in the remote Chiquitania – then known as Chiquitos – on the frontier of Spanish America.
 They built churches (templos) in a unique and distinct style that combined elements of native and European architecture.
 The indigenous inhabitants of the missions were taught European music as a means of conversion.
 The missions were self-sufficient, with thriving economies, and virtually autonomous from the Spanish crown.

 After the expulsion of the Jesuit order from Spanish territories in 1767, most Jesuit reductions in South America were abandoned and fell into ruins.
 The former Jesuit missions of Chiquitos are unique because these settlements and their associated culture have survived largely intact.

 A large restoration project of the missionary churches began with the arrival of the former Swiss Jesuit and architect Hans Roth in 1972.
 Since 1990, these former Jesuit missions have experienced some measure of popularity, and have become a tourist destination.
 A popular biennial international musical festival put on by the nonprofit organization Asociación Pro Arte y Cultura along with other cultural activities within the mission towns, contribute to the popularity of these settlements.

 Location

-The six World Heritage Site settlements are located in the hot and semiarid lowlands of Santa Cruz Department of eastern Bolivia.
+The six World Heritage Site settlements are located in the hot and semiarid lowlands of the Santa Cruz Department of eastern Bolivia.
 They lie in an area near the Gran Chaco, east and northeast of Santa Cruz de la Sierra, between the Paraguay and Guapay rivers.

 The westernmost missions are San Xavier (also known as San Javier) and Concepción, located in the province of Ñuflo de Chávez between the San Julián and Urugayito rivers.
 Santa Ana de Velasco, San Miguel de Velasco, and San Rafael de Velasco are located to the east, in José Miguel de Velasco province, near the Brazilian border.
 San José de Chiquitos is located in Chiquitos province, about 200 km south of San Rafael.

 Three other former Jesuit missions – San Juan Bautista (now in ruins), Santo Corazón and Santiago de Chiquitos – which have not been named UNESCO heritage sites – lie east of San José de Chiquitos not far from the town of Roboré.
-The capital of José Miguel de Velasco Province, San Ignacio de Velasco was founded as a Jesuit mission but also is not a World Heritage Site as the current church is a reconstruction, not a restoration.
+The capital of José Miguel de Velasco Province, San Ignacio de Velasco was founded as a Jesuit mission but is also not a World Heritage Site as the current church is a reconstruction, not a restoration.